4-Ingredient Potato Soup

 Serving The Soup

-Potato soup is one of these comforting white soups that go so well with some:
+Potato soup is a comforting white soup that goes so well with:

 - Green Onions